 The cedar tree provides us with one of nature’s most perfect building materials.
 Many people choose cedar sided homes for their beauty alone.
 But deciding to use cedar siding for your home has many other benefits.
 The aromatic oils that occur naturally in the wood make cedar a long-lasting material, resistant to rot and toxic to insects.
 Good quality cedar wood of the kind used in Lindal homes is soft and flexible yet firm and straight-grained.
 Because of its loose cellular structure, pockets of air in the wood give it superior insulating qualities.
 This also makes cedar a lighter wood and thus easier to build with.
 Another property of cedar that makes it so desirable is that the wood naturally absorbs outside noise, making for a quieter home.

-It is possible to split a mature and healthy cedar tree into clear, straight planks of 40 feet or more in length and 3 or more inches in thickness, with almost no knots.
+It is possible to split a mature and healthy cedar tree into long, straight planks of three or more inches in thickness, with almost no knots.
 This type of cedar is known as “clear cedar”.
 It is very popular among Lindal clients for their home’s siding and soffits, and as a ceiling liner for interior rooms.
 Red cedar’s natural earth tones of brown and reddish brown give a warm feeling to any cedar home.
 The Western red cedar we use for our homes is sourced from the Pacific Northwest region of the U.S. where Lindal is headquartered.
 Red cedar grows along the temperate northwest coast of Canada and the United States, from Alaska south to Northern California.

 Wood Siding can be Fire-Resistant!